-Staff will make use of a number of resources to gather data on area transportation behavior and safety, the state of transportation infrastructure, current population trends and conditions relevant to transportation decisions, land use and zoning, and similarly relevant economic conditions.
+Make use of a variety of resources to gather data on area transportation behavior and safety, the state of transportation infrastructure, current population trends and conditions relevant to transportation decisions, land use and zoning, and similarly relevant economic conditions.
 Particular attention will be given during FY 2017 to gathering local data on current zoning, current land use, and future land use.
-These data will be used to conduct scenario planning in FY 2016, in preparation for the next LRP update.
-Staff will process and organize this data and will make use of in-house mapping expertise to capture its useful geographic properties.
+This data will be used to conduct scenario planning in FY 2017, in preparation for the next LRP update.
+SWMPC will process and organize this data and will make use of in-house mapping expertise to capture its useful geographic properties.